-- Final security review: Includes an examination of threat models, tool output, performance against quality gates and bug bars. - Pass FSR Good to go. - Pass FSR with exceptions Issues that can be fixed in the next release. - FSR with escalation Go back and address whatever SDL requirement that is not fulfilled or escalate to executive management for decision. - Release product conditional on FSR. - If at least one component has privacy rating P1 then a privacy advisor must certify that the privacy requirements are satisfied. - All specifications, code, binaries, threat models, plans, etc. must be archived so that service can be done on the product at a later stage.
+Final security review: Includes an examination of threat models, tool output, performance against quality gates and bug bars.

+- Pass FRS Good to go. - Pass FSR with exceptions Issues that can be fixed in the next release. - FSR with escalation Go back and address whatever SDL requirement that is not fulfilled or escalate to executive management for decision. - Release to manufacturing (RTM) or release to web (RTW) conditional on FSR.
+If at least one component has privacy rating P1 then a privacy advisor must certify that the privacy requirements are satisfied. - All specifications, code, binaries, threat models, plans, etc. must be archived so that service can be done on the product at a later stage.